-- (10) Subject to the provisions of section 39 (6), an invention shall be deemed to involve an inventive step if it is not obvious to a person skilled in the art, having regard to any matter which forms, immediately before the priority date of any claim to the invention, part of the state of the art by virtue only of subsection (6) (and disregarding subsections (7) and (8)). - (11) An invention of a method of treatment of the human or animal body by surgery or therapy or of diagnosis practised on the human or animal body shall be deemed not to be capable of being used or applied in trade or industry or agriculture. - (12) Subsection (11) shall not prevent a product consisting of a substance or composition being deemed to be capable of being used or applied in trade or industry or agriculture merely because it is invented for use in any such method. - 26.
-Prior knowledge or publication of invention excused in certain circumstances.-A patent shall not be invalid by reason only of the fact that the invention in respect of which the patent was granted or any part thereof was disclosed, used or known prior to the priority date of a claim to the invention- - (a) if the patentee or his predecessor in title proves that such knowledge was acquired or such disclosure or use was made without his knowledge or consent, and that the knowledge acquired or the matter disclosed or used was derived or obtained from him, and, if he learnt of the disclosure, use or knowledge before the priority date of the claim in question, that he applied for and obtained protection for his invention with all reasonable diligence after learning of the disclosure, use or knowledge; or - (b) as a result of the invention being worked in the Republic by way of reasonable technical trial or experiment by the applicant or patentee or the predecessor in title of the applicant or patentee.
+[Sub-s.
+(9) substituted by s.
+31 (c) of Act No. 38 of 1997.] - Subject to the provisions of section 39 (6), an invention shall be - (10) Subject to the provisions of section 39 (6), an invention shall be deemed to involve an inventive step if it is not obvious to a person skilled in the art, having regard to any matter which forms, immediately before the priority date of the invention, part of the state of the art by virtue only of subsection (6) (and disregarding subsections (7) and (8)).

+[Sub-s.
+(10) substituted by s.
+31 (d) of Act No. 38 of 1997.] - (11) An invention of a method of treatment of the human or animal body by surgery or therapy or of diagnosis practised on the human or animal body shall be deemed not to be capable of being used or applied in trade or industry or agriculture. - (12) Subsection (11) shall not prevent a product consisting of a substance or composition being deemed to be capable of being used or applied in trade or industry or agriculture merely because it is invented for use in any such method.

+26. Prior knowledge or publication of invention excused in certain circumstances.

+A patent shall not be invalid by reason only of the fact that the invention in respect of which the patent was granted or any part thereof was disclosed, used or known prior to the priority date of the invention-

+(a) if the patentee or his or her predecessor in title proves that such knowledge was acquired or such disclosure or use was made without his or her knowledge or consent, and that the knowledge acquired or the matter disclosed or used was derived or obtained from him or her, and, if he or she learnt of the disclosure, use or knowledge before the priority date of the invention, that he or she applied for and obtained protection for his or her invention with all reasonable diligence after learning of the disclosure, use or knowledge; or

+(b) as a result of the invention being worked in the Republic by way of reasonable technical trial or experiment by the applicant or patentee or the predecessor in title of the applicant or patentee.
+[S. 26 substituted by s.
+32 of Act No. 38 of 1997.]

-27. Who may apply for a patent.-
+27. Who may apply for a patent.